New speakers are added continuously. Please check back to see the latest updates to the agenda.

-Fred Trotter is a recognized expert in...
+Fred Trotter is a recognized...
 Read More.

 Eric Tschetter is the lead architect of Druid, Metamarkets’ distributed, in-memory database.
 He held senior engineering positions at Ning and LinkedIn before joining Metamarkets.
 At LinkedIn, Eric productized LinkedIn’s PYMK with Hadoop.
 He holds bachelors degrees in Computer Science and Japanese from the University of Texas at Austin, and a M.S. from the University of Tokyo in Computer Science.

 Daniel Tunkelang leads LinkedIn’s efforts around query understanding.
 Before that, he led LinkedIn’s product data science team.
 He previously led a local search quality team at Google and was a founding employee of Endeca (acquired by Oracle in 2011).
 He has written a textbook on faceted search, and is a recognized advocate of human-computer interaction and information retrieval (HCIR).
 He has spoken at three previous Strata conferences, and is on the editorial board of the Journal of Big Data.
 He has a PhD in Computer Science from CMU, as well as BS and MS degrees from MIT.